DeadWalking/SkaterXL_Mods/README.md

 # DWG TrickTracker

-See XLShredMenu for usage <br/>
+See XLShredMenu (F8) in game for usage <br/>
 Simple GUI that displays some trick info on the bottom right corner of the screen <br/>
 Can be Horizontal single line of text or vertical each trick gets a new line of text. <br/>
-Includes a timer default 3 seconds to cleaer the list and break the chain. <br/>
+Includes a timer default 3 seconds to clear the list and break the chain. <br/>

 # DWG SwapAxis
 See XLShredMenu for enable and disable Toggle/button info. <br/>